AsynchronousMachine/concept/README.md

 In branch ***concept-dataobject***:

 1. Test to replace std::result_of_t<Visitor(D)> get(Visitor visitor) const by auto get(Visitor visitor) const
-2. Change interface from return visitor(_content) to return visitor(&_content);
+2. Change interface from Visitor to make a copy of _content to give a reference to _content
-3. Add special use cases for indentionally misuse of get/set
+3. Add special use cases for indentionally misuse of get/set with static_cast<>()

 In all branches